 What did your Genesee County relative do during The Great War?
 About 1,400 men and women from Genesee County served in the military during the war, and many others worked in supporting organizations and civilian roles.
 If you would like to share your relative’s story, please contact me with any information you may have.
 If you have documents or photos, so much the better.

-I’m proud to include any soldier, sailor, marine, nurse, or other participant in the war among the listings on this page honoring those who served from Genesee County.
+I’m proud to include any soldier, sailor, marine, nurse, or other participant in the war among the listings on this page honoring those from Genesee County who served.